 US-China relationship can easily veer towards conflict if not well managed: Jake Sullivan

-US National Security Advisor Jake Sullivan warns of potential conflict in upcoming Biden-Xi Summit, emphasising the need for effective diplomacy
+The US National Security Advisor's warning comes ahead of the much-anticipated summit between President Joe Biden and his Chinese counterpart Xi Jinping on the sidelines of the APEC in San Francisco

-The United States-China could easily veer towards a conflict if it is not well managed, US National Security Advisor Jake Sullivan has said ahead of the much-anticipated meeting between US President Joe Biden and his Chinese counterpart Xi Jinping.
+The US and China could easily veer towards a conflict if their "complex and competitive" relationship is not well managed, US National Security Advisor Jake Sullivan has warned ahead of the much-anticipated summit between President Joe Biden and his Chinese counterpart Xi Jinping.

-Biden and Xi are scheduled to meet in San Francisco on Wednesday on the sidelines of the APEC Leadership meeting.
-The White House is calling it a summit.
+Biden and Xi are scheduled to meet in San Francisco on Wednesday on the sidelines of the Asia-Pacific Economic Cooperation (APEC) Leadership meeting in San Francisco.
+The two top leaders last met face-to-face at the G20 Summit in Bali in November 2022.

+Biden, 80, and Xi, 70, had already known each other for more than a decade before Biden became President in 2021.

 "We're hoping to see some progress on that issue this coming week, and that could then open the door to further cooperation on other issues where we aren't just managing things, but we're actually delivering tangible results," Sullivan said.